First-principles insights into the atomic structure of carbon-nitrogen-oxygen complex color centers in silicon: Results

 \subsection{Oxygen interaction with the carbon-nitrogen complex defects}

 Strain experiments on the N-lines suggest that the role of oxygen in the N3, N4, and N5 centers is rather a perturbation effect on the corresponding oxygen-free N1 and N2 core structures.
 Furthermore, oxygen occupies a bond-centered interstitial position in the lattice, making its aggregation path straightforward to follow.
 We model this by placing $\text{O}_\text{i}$ at all the bond center positions around the core structures of the selected N1 and N2 candidates up to the second neighbor shell.
+Further details are included in Sec.
+IV of the Supplemental Material~\cite{SM}, where the calculated $\text{C}_\text{i}\text{N}_\text{i}\text{O}_\text{i}$ and $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}\text{O}_\text{i}$ configurations and their corresponding energies are shown in Fig. S5 and S6, and Table SII and SIII, respectively.
 From the calculation results, we identify the lowest energy configurations and the immediate aggregation paths around them.
 These selected paths are visualized in Fig~\ref{fig:oxygen}, where the binding energy of the additional oxygen is plotted as a function of the C-O distance.
 We select four structures with large oxygen binding energy, and label them as the $\text{C}_\text{i}\text{N}_\text{i}\text{O}_\text{i}$ (N-side), $\text{C}_\text{i}\text{N}_\text{i}\text{O}_\text{i}$ (C-side), $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}\text{O}_\text{i}$ (bc), and $\text{C}_\text{i}\text{N}_\text{i}\text{Si}_\text{i}\text{O}_\text{i}$ (Hu), where "C-side" and "N-side" labels refer to the preferred aggregation direction of $\text{O}_\text{i}$, while "bc" and "Hu" refer to the N2 core structure configurations.